elephantscale/es-training-new/docker/slides/Container_Intro.md

 There are a number of use cases NOT to use containers.
 Here is some explanation:

 Multiple OS: One of the main use cases for desktop virtualization is to run various Operating Systems.
 This can be because, say, Mac users want to run their favorite windows Application, or Windows users want to run something inside of Ubuntu Linux.
-Containers don’t help in this regard, because they are mainly about sharing the host kernel.
+Containers don't help in this regard, because they are mainly about sharing the host kernel.
 That said, we will see how docker will use a combination of virtualization and containerization on development platforms to allow running containers across different OS platforms.

 Kernel Level Isolation.
-Nothing can beat a VM’s isolation at the kernel level.
+Nothing can beat a VM's isolation at the kernel level.
 While it may be more efficient to share a kernel, it means we have to share the same kernel.
 IF we want optional kernel modules in one app versus the other, only a VM can do that.

-If we want to run privileged code, we can’t do that either in a VM or in a container.
+If we want to run privileged code, we can't do that either in a VM or in a container.
 Of course, in either case we can certainly run as root, but the results will only be seen inside the container or VM, and not outside.

 If we have an application that is tightly coupled to its data, then containers will make life complicated.
 What does it mean to be tightly coupled?
-Let’s say, for example, that the application is designed to store data as local files in its run directory.
+Let's say, for example, that the application is designed to store data as local files in its run directory.
 This is generally a really bad idea, but one that is extremely common.
 Containers can complicated this because the app is generally designed to run from an immutable container image.
 Changes to the state of the application are reserved fro changing the data, which we want in special attachable volumes.

 Security: Running untrusted code is not a good use case for containers.
 While containers do make it more secure to do so than without the container, code run in the container which involves a kernel exploit will then affect the host kernel, and with it the running kernel for all other containers.
 On the other hand, an exploit running in a VM can at worst give the attacker control of the kernel within the VM itself, and in most cases will leave the host untouched.